calaldees/TeachProgramming/teachprogramming/static/projects/font.md

 * [fontLiveView.html](./fontLiveView.html)
     * use channelServer
+* use channelServer http get - url components
 * Database?
+    * Connect to channelServer and 'append to file' the items that are sent
 * Export to PNG?
 ASCII order?
     * https://www.ascii-code.com/
     * symbols 32-47 + 58-64 + 91-96 + 123-126